|ArtsNorth Calendar | North Country Heritage | Our Members | About AANNH | Contact Us | Home

 The Reys chose Waterville Valley as their summer home because they loved the dark night sky.
 Join us for monthly stargazing nights at the H.A.
 Rey Observatory at the Curious George Cottage to observe the stars just like H.A.
 Rey used to do.
 Telescopes will be set-up and knowledgeable volunteers from the New Hampshire Astronomical Society will be your guide.
-Bring warm layers to wear and binoculars if you have them.
+This program is weather dependent; bring warm layers to wear and binoculars if you have them.
 Designed for adults and families with children ages 4+.
-Donations are welcome.
-Also March 25 at 7:30pm
+Free, donations always welcome

 Immerse yourself in all things Curious George.
 Relax on a bean-bag chair, read your favorite Curious George stories, see original art work by the Reys, explore the Curious George Nature Trail and more.
 All ages welcome.
 There is no charge, but donations are welcome.